-Other users may also contact you via the ‘send this user an email’ function.
-Abuse of this service is not common and you can report any messages which you consider abusive to us via the Contact Us form.
-Upon consideration, we may then suspend users who have abused this service.
+In theory, spam could be received via the ‘send this user an email’ function.
+Abuse of this service is not common and you can report any messages which you consider inappropriate to us via the Contact Us form.
+Upon consideration, we may suspend users who have abused this service.

 - The Ministry of Justice has guidance on this– “As well as hard copy written correspondence, requests that are transmitted electronically (for example, in emails) are acceptable ...
 If a request is received by email and no postal address is given, the email address should be treated as the return address.”

 - The Information Commissioner’s Hints for Practitioners say “A request must ... include an address for correspondence.
 This need not be the person’s residential or work address - it can be any address at which you can write to them, including a postal address or email address;”